IvS-KULeuven/cgse/docs/dev_guide/monorepo.md

     └── pytest modules (test_*.py)
 ```

-Note that each library or project is a standalone Poetry package with its own `pyproject.toml` file,
+Note that each library or project is a standalone Python package with its own `pyproject.toml` file,
 source code and unit tests.

 ## Package versions